jeremysprofile/jeremysprofile.github.io/README.md

 ~~Actually, let's just use [`<embed>`](https://stackoverflow.com/a/53675421/5889131).
 This is really not what it's meant for, but we can abuse it with the knowledge that if we were real people we could just do [server-side includes](https://stackoverflow.com/a/29858653/5889131).~~

-Eventually, I bit the bullet and used [Jekyll](https://jekyllrb.com/docs/github-pages/).
+~~Eventually, I bit the bullet and used [Jekyll](https://jekyllrb.com/docs/github-pages/).
 It feels old-school (the design of [their docs pages](https://jekyllrb.com/docs/configuration/markdown/) does not feel modern) but [GitHub still recommends Jekyll](https://help.github.com/en/github/working-with-github-pages).
-It does not feel as well documented as I would like.
+It does not feel as well documented as I would like.~~

+Turns out I'm very fickle on this.
+My newest plan is [Nanoc](https://nanoc.ws/about/).
+Unlike Jekyll, it's actually used to host some [pretty impressive sites](https://nanoc.ws/about/#why-nanoc), including the docs pages for Prometheus, GitLab, and GitHub (GitHub gets to use it but won't mention it for their GitHub Pages users?).
+Also, their docs page is way prettier than Jekyll's.

 ### Theme
 I'm an adult and I demand the ability to make my own theme.